ComputerGuyBobbyJ/C_JH_GCD_PROJECT/README.md

 #APPLICATION OVERVIEW

-	For each data_set in the vector data_sets read from the original source data folders:
+	For each of the original source data set folders:

 		Data columns are copied into temporary data frame "df" when the column name contains the key words mean() or std(),